okansungur/ConfluentKafkaAvro/README.md

   <img  src="https://github.com/okansungur/ConfluentKafkaAvro/blob/main/avrodirectory.png"><br/>
   student.avsc directory
 </p>
 We need avro-maven-plugin to generate the java classes.
 So please add the necessary dependencies.
+We will create a KafkaProducerService to send our messages to kafka topic.
+And a  ProducerController for generation some random values from the web interface.